Ilya Kurkin

 Funding history

-Initial seed funding came via a Polkadot Child Bounty, covering the first six months of development.
-After delivering on the milestones and demonstrating traction, we received a second six months of funding.
-Roughly one year of runway, end to end.
+Initial seed funding covered the first six months of development.
+After hitting milestones and showing traction, we secured a second six months on top.
+Roughly a year of runway in total.

-When we pursued expansion funding to launch a production-ready MVP, we submitted two proposals to the Polkadot OpenGov Treasury.
-The first was intended to gather community feedback and validate direction; it was declined, but produced actionable insights.
-The second incorporated that feedback, refined the proposal, and addressed objections directly — it was also declined as the ecosystem moved away from prioritizing Web3 gaming.
+When we went after expansion funding to launch a production-ready MVP, we put two proposals through the funding committee.
+The first was a feeler to pull community feedback and check direction.
+It was declined, but the feedback was useful.
+The second one folded that feedback in, sharpened the pitch, and answered the objections head-on.
+It was also declined — by then the ecosystem had moved off cross-game identity as a priority.

-Both rejections were structurally informative.
-We rebranded after the second decline and placed Omni Avatar on hold rather than burn remaining runway against a market thesis the ecosystem was no longer voting for.
+Both rejections told us something real.
+We rebranded after the second one and put Omni Avatar on hold rather than burn what runway we had left against a thesis the ecosystem was no longer voting for.

 My role

-Founder & CEO.
-Set product vision, secured the Polkadot Child Bounty funding round, and built the team.
-Drove the modular 3D avatar pipeline myself — the same pipeline thinking I bring to game-studio work.
-Led the partnership conversations with collectibles communities (Pudgy Penguins, etc.) and the technical integration with Roblox as the first supported engine.
-When the OpenGov path closed, made the call to rebrand and pause rather than chase momentum that wasn’t there.
+Founder and CEO.
+I set product vision, closed the seed funding round, and hired the team.
+I drove the modular 3D avatar pipeline myself — the same pipeline thinking I bring to game-studio work.
+Ran partnership conversations with external IP communities and the technical integration with Roblox as the first supported engine.
+When the expansion-funding path closed, I made the call to rebrand and pause rather than chase momentum that wasn’t there.

 Why it paused, honestly

-We reached MVP, delivered on two milestones, and built genuine technical traction inside the Polkadot ecosystem.
-When we needed expansion capital to launch the production MVP, the broader market had already started turning away from Web3 gaming.
-Two OpenGov submissions confirmed it.
+We reached MVP, delivered on two milestones, and built real technical traction.
+By the time we needed expansion capital to launch the production MVP, the broader market had already turned away from cross-game identity as a priority.
+Two expansion submissions confirmed it.

 The technical work is sound.
-The pipeline I built for it is the same one I now use across other 3D production work.
-And the founder/operator experience — raising, delivering, building partnerships, taking rejections in stride, and choosing to pause cleanly rather than burn through goodwill — is what I bring into any team I join next.
+The pipeline I built for it is the same one I use across other 3D production work today.
+And the founder/operator experience (raising, delivering, building partnerships, taking rejections in stride, and choosing to pause cleanly instead of burning through goodwill) is what I bring into any team I join next.

 Modular asset gallery

-A selection of modular avatar assemblies produced through the Omni Avatar (early Polkadot Avatars) pipeline.
-Heads, torsos, arms, hands, legs and back-mounted accessories — each as its own mesh, swappable independently, shared UV space across the kit so retexturing scales linearly, not multiplicatively.
+A selection of modular avatar assemblies produced through the Omni Avatar pipeline.
+Heads, torsos, arms, hands, legs and back-mounted accessories.
+Each is its own mesh, swappable independently, with shared UV space across the kit so retexturing scales linearly, not multiplicatively.

 Omni Avatar modular asset render 100